Iain Dunn: Career

-Whilst in his second spell at Chesterfield he helped them reach the FA Cup semi-final in 1997, playing as a substitute in the quarter final tie against Wrexham.
+Whilst in his second spell at Chesterfield he helped them reach the FA Cup semi-final in 1997, playing as a substitute in the quarter-final tie against Wrexham.
 However, he did not play in the semi-final, in which Chesterfield lost to Middlesbrough after a replay.

 Dunn was the first player in British football to score a golden goal.
 He achieved this feat in the Football League Trophy for Huddersfield Town versus Lincoln City on 30 November 1994.
 Huddersfield won 3–2 in extra time.
 Dunn was later presented with a commemorative trophy.

 Always a cult figure, Dunn polarised fans' opinions; despite this he was voted Huddersfield Town's all-time cult hero by the club's fans in an August 2004 poll for the BBC's Football Focus programme, and was included in the fans' all-time 100 favourite players.

 Personal life

 Dunn is currently a street environment officer for City of York Council.

 Since 2017, Dunn has been a match summariser on BBC Radio York's York City match commentary.

-As of September 2022, Dunn has opened several orphanages throughout the South Yorkshire region.